thunkware/maven-test-profiler/README.md

 the list of the `bad tests` which means to find those tests which are taking the most time to run.

-This is an [EventSpy][1] implementation which collects all the information of all unit tests which have been ran by maven-surefire-plugin and make a summarization output at the end of the build.
+This maven extension outputs summary of all tests ran by maven-surefire-plugin and maven-failsafe-plugin.
 This means every suite is listed separately with their approriate run time afterwards you get a list of the worst five test suites which gives you a hint where to look for bad tests.

-In case of test failures you will get appropriate lines at the end of the build (WARNINGS).

-If you like to use this EventSpy you need to put the resulting jar file of this project into the `${M2_HOME}/lib/ext` directory.

-The jar file with the classifier `-mvn325` is intended to be used with Maven 3.1.1 up to and including Maven 3.2.5.

-You can find the artifacts in [Maven Central](https://repo1.maven.org/maven2/com/soebes/maven/extensions/profiler/test/test-profiler/0.1.0/).
+## Usage

-If you like to use this extension in relationship with Maven 3.3.1 you have to define the following `.mvn/extensions.xml` file:
+Define the following `.mvn/extensions.xml` file:

 ``` xml
 <extensions xmlns="http://maven.apache.org/EXTENSIONS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"